 Quick Tip

-If you plan to visit Mount Etna, also take a jacket or sweater.
-Because, temperatures at higher elevations can be 20°F colder than at Messina Port, even in summer.
+If you plan to visit Mount Etna, bring a jacket or sweater.
+Temperatures at higher elevations can feel much cooler than at the port, even during summer.

-Getting around from Messina Port is exceptionally easy, since the cruise terminal is located right in the heart of the city.
-So, most visitors can explore the main historic sites on foot without needing a bus or taxi.
+Getting around is easy since the cruise terminal sits close to the historic center.
+Most visitors can reach the main sights on foot without needing a taxi or bus.

 Exploring on Foot